Colorado Springs Catastrophic Injury Lawyers

 - Spinal Cord Injuries: These can result in paraplegia or quadriplegia with permanent paralysis.
 Beyond the initial medical care required to treat these injuries, special equipment may be necessary to assist the victim eat, drink and/or breathe.
 Frequently, these injuries produce the inability to control bowel and bladder functions, a loss of sexual function, low or no mobility, and the need for a caretaker to help with personal hygiene.

-- Traumatic Brain Trauma: A hard blow to the head can cause serious injuries to the brain, resulting in loss of speech, hearing, vision, motor skills, and memory.
+- Traumatic Brain Injury: A hard blow to the head can cause serious injuries to the brain, resulting in loss of speech, hearing, vision, motor skills, and memory.
 Many victims have to spend months, even years, in rehabilitation relearning basic functions when possible.
 In some cases, a full recovery is not possible and the victim may have to turn to an in home health professional to assist in daily routines.

 - Burn Injuries: These devastating injuries, when not fatal, can result in a lifetime of continuous pain coupled with a permanently disfigured appearance.
 Deep scars can affect more than just a person's skin.
 Bones and joints can be seriously affected to the point that, in some cases, they may be pulled permanently out of alignment.
 A serious burn victim often faces a series of surgeries and skin grafts, all of which are painful, and can continue for several years.